 Elizabeth Falk writes historical fiction for mid-grade readers all based in New York State.
 She is co-director of this year’s festival.
 She lives on Conesus Lake and finds the view out of her front window inspiring.
 She is currently writing and illustrating her first picture book.
 A life time reader, she enjoys finding a book that will take her on a magical journey without ever leaving her favorite chair.
 When she finally stops reading, she also loves to ride her bike and paddle her kayak.

-Bruce Coville is the author of 102 books for children and young adults, including the international bestseller My Teacher is an Alien, and the Unicorn Chronicles series.
-His works have appeared in over a dozen languages and won children’s choice awards in over a dozen states.
+Bruce Coville is the author of 103 books for children and young adults, including the international bestseller My Teacher is an Alien, and the Unicorn Chronicles series.
+His works have appeared in over a dozen languages and won children’s choice awards in a dozen states.
 He has been a teacher, a toymaker, a magazine editor, a gravedigger, and a cookware salesman.
 He is also the founder of FULL CAST AUDIO, an audiobook publishing company devoted to producing full cast, unabridged recordings of material for family listening.
 Mr. Coville lives in Syracuse, New York, with his wife, illustrator Katherine Coville.

 When she got her first library card and was set free among the picture books, Laurie Calkhoven decided she wanted to be a librarian.
 Later she realized that that were actual people who created those wonderful books on the shelves, and she decided to be one of them.
 Laurie writes for American Girl’s Innerstar University series as well as historical action/adventure novels for her own series, Boys of Wartime.
 Her most recent work of nonfiction is I Grew Up to be President.
 She lives in New York City and can frequently be found at the library.